nodef/imgui.cxx/docs/README.md

 ### The Pitch

-Dear ImGui is a **bloat-free graphical user interface library for C++**.
+Dear ImGui is a **bloat-free graphical user interface library for C++**, by [Omar](https://github.com/ocornut).
 It outputs optimized vertex buffers that you can render anytime in your 3D-pipeline-enabled application.
 It is fast, portable, renderer agnostic, and self-contained (no external dependencies).

 Dear ImGui is designed to **enable fast iterations** and to **empower programmers** to create **content creation tools and visualization / debug tools** (as opposed to UI for the average end-user).
 It favors simplicity and productivity toward this goal and lacks certain features commonly found in more high-level libraries.
 Among other things, full internationalization (right-to-left text, bidirectional text, text shaping etc.) and accessibility features are not supported.